Introducing to you the Unpackaged Series! Discover some of our curated secrets about selective countries across the world.

 Bali is an extremely beautiful island and possibly the most famous holiday spot in Indonesia.
 It is also the only Hindu island in Indonesia.
 In recent times it has been made famous by the Book/Movie – Eat, Pray, Love and has been attracting an increasing number of tourists every year.

-As part of the “UnPackaged” series, in our previous post we had written about the distinctive adventures that you could experience in Thailand.
+As part of the “UnPackaged” series, in our other posts we had written about the distinctive adventures that you could experience in Thailand.
 In this post, we explore 7 experiences in Bali that will surely put the heavenly island of Bali in your Bucket List.
-If you are planning a vacation sometime soon and want a break from the routine packaged tours, check out VEHO to discover the PickYourTrail way of traveling.
+If you are planning a vacation sometime soon and want a break from the routine packaged tours, check out Pickyourtrail to discover a new way of traveling.

 1. Learn Surfing on Kuta Beach